voxdotdev/pshellintro/README.md

 </tr>
 </table>

-Only one record matches because you specified both the `-Noun` parameter and the `-Verb` parameter.
+Only one record matches because you specified both the `-Noun` parameter and the `-Verb`

 ## Knowledge Check